 BILLE, Mo.—Tag Carter says he had to shoot dozens of people at random because he never learned how to talk to women and despaired he would die a virgin.
-But it seems like all those years he didn’t shoot anyone while carrying a gun should count in his favor.
+At the same time, though, all those years he didn’t shoot anyone while carrying a gun should count in his favor.
 “Let’s not forget that I was a good guy with a gun far longer than I was a bad guy with a gun,” Carter said after he was arrested for opening fire in a shopping mall in this quiet midwestern town.

-Anyone who carries a gun while he eats at a restaurant or shops in a store should meet the definition of a good guy with a gun, it seems to Carter, because that person can step in and put a stop to a random shooting should one occur while he’s there.
-“What would people be saying about me if I used my gun to save the mother and her daughter having lunch at a food court after buying a cute dress or something?” he asked.
+Anyone who carries a gun while he eats at a restaurant or shops in a store should meet the definition of a good guy with a gun, Carter says, because that person can step in and put a stop to a random shooting should one occur.
+“What would people be saying if I used my gun to save a mother and her daughter having lunch at a food court after buying a cute dress or something?” he asked.
 “It would be, Tag Carter: hero.
 But instead, it’s all about the one time I opened fire.
 It just doesn’t seem fair at a certain level.”

 Carter said he hopes the court will be lenient since his intentions were originally good.

 This is a work of satire.
 It is a fictional news article not meant to be taken seriously.
 Photos: pd and cc.
 Creative Commons and public domain.
 Not necessarily an endorsed use of images.